neurodata/m2g/README.md

     pip install ndmg

+On some systems, python-igraph requires a separate pip install, and may require the separate compilation of the igraph C core.
+Please see the igraph website for additional details.

 ### Readying your data
 Once **ndmg** is installed, the next thing you need to do is track down your data.
 If you don't have data readily available, you can [borrow some of ours](http://openconnecto.me/mrdata/share/demo_data.zip).
 The data you'll need are the following: